grumpypixel/msfs2020-gopilot/README.md

 ```
 Note: This will only work, of course, when the GoPilot and the browser are running on the same machine.

-If you want to connect to the web server from another machine, find the IP address of the computer the gopilot.exe is running on (probably something like: 192.168.1.73) and go like this:
+If you want to connect to the server from another machine, find the IP address of the computer the gopilot.exe is running on (probably something like: 192.168.1.73) and go like this:
 ```console
 http://192.168.1.73:8888/
 ```